awsdocs/aws-codebuild-user-guide/doc_source/run-build-cli.md

 1. If you run the start\-build command with the `--idempotency-token` option, a unique case\-sensitive identifier or token, is included with the `start-build` request\.
 The token is valid for 5 minutes after the request\.
 If you repeat the `start-build` request with the same token, but change a parameter, CodeBuild returns a parameter mismatch error\.

-1. If you run the start\-buildcommand with the `--generate-cli-skeleton` option, JSON\-formatted data appears in the output\.
+1. If you run the start\-build command with the `--generate-cli-skeleton` option, JSON\-formatted data appears in the output\.
 Copy the data to a file \(for example, `start-build.json`\) in a location on the local computer or instance where the AWS CLI is installed\.
 Modify the copied data to match the following format, and save your results:

    ```
    {